rada-ii/Rick_and_Morty/README.md

 ## 🧠 Project Description

-This application allows users to explore characters from the popular TV series **Rick and Morty**.
+Application that allows users to explore characters from the popular TV series **Rick and Morty**.
 It fetches data dynamically using the **Rick and Morty API** and offers a clean user experience with pagination and a dark/light theme toggle.

 ## 🔥 Features